On & Off The Gringo Trail: Part One

 The ride started simple enough, with the comforting illusion that we were merely heading somewhere vaguely residential.
 But it soon became ominous, as the streetlights winked out one by one like dying dreams, throwing a hood over the head of our visible surroundings.
 The road itself seemed to develop a sense of dramatic flair, twisting and narrowing into an estate that seemed designed to provoke existential dread in unsuspecting foreigners.
 Finally, without warning, the driver slammed on the brakes, refusing to take us any further.

 “In there,” he said, pointing down a slender corridor of despair.
-Before delivering the line that should have been our cue to run for our lives: “Good luck…but be careful.
+Then he delivered the line that should have been our cue to run for our lives: “Good luck…but be careful.
 This place is a favela…”

 We must have looked spectacularly out of place, because within minutes, a small crowd had gathered, observing us curiously before a Christ-like figure emerged from the swirling haze of uncertainty.
 He extended a hand toward us.